 Critical thinking is the most important skill we must develop.
-But there is less of it on, of all places, college campuses where students too-often oppose campus speakers who hold views contrary to their own.
+But there is less of it on, of all places, college campuses where many students and faculty too often oppose campus speakers who hold views contrary to their own.

-Many of us cling to our views, despite them being outdated and no longer valid.
-While these beliefs might not be as old as “the world is flat” and “the earth is at the center of the universe,” we often hold beliefs long past their expiration dates.
+Many of us also cling to our views, despite them being outdated and no longer valid.
+We often hold beliefs long past their expiration dates.

-With this in mind, here are a few tips to help you develop your critical thinking skills as you challenge your own beliefs:
+With this in mind, here are a six tips to help you develop your critical thinking skills as you challenge your own beliefs:

 When we hear others discuss ideas and beliefs, we are apt to judge them, their conclusions, and their motivations so quickly that while they’re talking, we’re already thinking of our responses.

 The fact is, our minds can’t multitask, so if we’re thinking about what we’ll say next, or how we’ll fix the problem, we’re no longer listening to the person speaking.

 Instead, try to be fully present and hear what the person is really saying.
 Ask questions to go deeper and understand why they believe those positions.